eyeri91/javascript-exercises/04_removeFromArray/README.md

 - how to deal with multiple optional arguments in a javascript function
 - [Check this link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).
 Scroll down to the bit about `Array.from` or the spread operator. - [Or this link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).

+1. take out array -> 1st argument is arry.-> assign it to array
+2. new array
+3. if each target is not included in the array -> added to new array.